imagej/imagej.github.io/_pages/plugins/tws/index.md

 ##### Training features (3D)

-{% include thumbnail src='/media/TWS-3D-Settings-dialog.png' title='Settings dialog for the Trainable Weka Segmentation 3D plugin.'%}When calling the plugin from the menu command {% include bc content='Plugins | Segmentation | Trainable Weka Segmentation 3D'%} the set of available image features will be as follows:
+{% include thumbnail src='/media/TWS-3D-Settings-dialog.png' title='Settings dialog for the Trainable Weka Segmentation 3D plugin.'%}When calling the plugin from the menu command {% include bc path='Plugins | Segmentation | Trainable Weka Segmentation 3D'%} the set of available image features will be as follows:

 -   **Gaussian blur**: performs $$n$$ individual 3D convolutions with Gaussian kernels with the normal $$n$$ variations of $$\sigma$$.
 The larger the radius the more blurred the image becomes until the pixels are homogeneous.
 -   **Hessian**: using [FeatureJ](/plugins/featurej) it computes for each image element (voxel) the eigenvalues of the Hessian, which can be used for example to discriminate locally between plate-like, line-like, and blob-like image structures.
 More specifically, it calculates the magnitude of the largest, middle and smallest eigenvalue of the Hessian tensor.
 It requires enabling the [ImageScience](/plugins/imagescience) update site in the updater.
 It uses smoothing scale $$\sigma$$.